On the edge of a knife

 Part of the problem is that women often have a hard time finding support and mentorship resources, says BDC’s Managing Director of Strategic Investment and Women in Tech Michelle Scarborough.

-She heads up the Bank’s newly launched Women in Tech Fund, the largest North American venture capital (VC) fund dedicated exclusively to investing in women-led technology companies.
-Scarborough is also working with portfolio companies and VC funds to better support female founders.
+She heads up the Bank’s newly launched Women in Tech Fund, the world’s largest venture capital (VC) fund dedicated exclusively to investing in women-led technology companies.
+Scarborough is also working with BDC portfolio companies and VC funds to better support female founders.

 “Role models like Carol and a more active interest in tech are beginning to drive more women into tech careers,” Scarborough says.

 Women CEOs head 13% of companies in BDC Capital’s VC portfolio, and Leaman is one of them.
 BDC Capital has participated in two investment rounds for Axonify.

 I love to see people come into a position and execute to their maximum potential.
 I find it so invigorating to give people challenges in their role and watch them be successful.
 I just love to help people feel that excitement themselves and to feel empowered and not be afraid to take risks.
 When you give people that freedom, they will do it.

 A focus on winning products